RosebankCodeWars/CodeWar_1/Problem2/README.md

-#Giraffe Positioning System#
+# Problem 2 - Giraffe Positioning System

-No solutions posted
+No working solutions at event.